-On September 27, 2010, the Issuers issued \$1.0 billion in aggregate principal amount of 7.25% senior notes due 2017 (the "original notes") pursuant to an indenture, dated September 27, 2010 by and among CCO Holdings, LLC, CCO Holdings Capital Corp., as Issuers, Charter Communications, Inc., as guarantor, and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Indenture").
+On April 28, 2010, the Issuers issued \$900 million in aggregate principal amount of 7.875% senior notes due 2018 and \$700 million in aggregate principal amount of 8.125% senior notes due 2020 (collectively, the "original notes") pursuant to an indenture, dated April 28, 2010 by and among CCO Holdings, LLC, CCO Holdings Capital Corp., as Issuers, Charter Communications, Inc., as guarantor, and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Indenture").

-This Description of Notes relates to the 7.25% senior notes due 2017 (the "Notes") of CCO Holdings, LLC and CCO Holdings Capital Corp. to be issued hereby in exchange for the original notes.
-In this section, we refer to CCO Holdings, LLC and CCO Holdings Capital Corp., which are the co-obligors with respect to the Notes, as the Issuers, and we sometimes refer to them each as an "Issuer."
+This Description of Notes relates to the 7.875% senior notes due 2018 (the "2018 Notes") and the 8.125% senior notes due 2020 (the "2020 Notes" and, together with the 2018 Notes, the "Notes") of CCO Holdings, LLC and CCO Holdings Capital Corp. to be issued hereby in exchange for the original notes.
+The 2018 Notes, on the one hand, and the 2020 Notes, on the other hand, are sometimes each referred to herein as a "Series" of Notes.
+In this section, we refer to CCO Holdings, LLC and CCO Holdings Capital Corp., which are the co-obligors with respect to the Notes, as the Issuers, and we sometimes refer to them ea ch as an "Issuer."
 We may also refer to CCO Holdings, LLC as "CCO Holdings" and Charter Communications, Inc., which is the guarantor of the Notes, as "CCI".
 You can find the definitions of certain terms used in this description under the subheading "- Certain Definitions."
 The definitions of terms set forth in this section "Description of Notes" shall apply in this section.

 The Notes will be issued pursuant to the Indenture under which the Issuers previously issued the original notes.
 The Notes will be issued on terms substantially identical to those of the original notes and vote together as a single class on any matter submitted to noteholders.
-The Notes offered hereby have been registered under the Securities Act of 1933 and, therefore, will not bear legends restricting their transfer.
-You will not be entitled to any exchange rights with respect to the Notes.
+The Notes offered hereby have been registered under the Securities Act of 1933 and, therefore, will not be perfect to the Notes.
 The terms of the Notes will include those stated in the Indenture and those made part of this Indenture by reference to the Trust Indenture Act of 1939.